 The initial formation of a Xaviere Sister is a long journey – approximately ten years – which gives time for discernment and integration within the congregation.
 Below are the various stages of formation to become a Xaviere Sister:

-This is the first stage in formation with the goal to discover and experience the life of a Xaviere Sister while living in the community.
+This is the first stage of formal formation with the goal to discover and experience the life of a Xaviere Sister while living in the community.
 She participates in the prayer and communal life of the community while also continuing her professional commitments.
 She will have the chance to get to know the wider congregation, its foundress and its history.
 She will also need to take the time to learn or advance in her knowledge of French.
 This time of formation is between six months to a year.

 This is the second stage in formation where she takes a step away from the activities of the world into one of more silence and solitude.
 As we are contemplatives in action, she will live in a novitiate community either in Vanves, France or in Yaounde, Cameroon.